 Notice that such abstract companion object factories can hold values, and so they can implement caching or support fake creation for testing.
-The advantages of companion objects are not as well-used as they could be in the Kotlin programming community.
-Still, if you look at the implementations of the Kotlin team products, you will see that companion objects are strongly used.
-For instance in the Kotlin Coroutines library, nearly every companion object of coroutine context implements an interface
+The advantages of companion objects are not as well used as they could be in the Kotlin programming community.
+Still, if you look at the implementations of the Kotlin team’s libraries, you will see that companion objects are used extensively.
+For instance, in the Kotlin Coroutines library, nearly every companion object of a coroutine context implements a

-CoroutineContext.Key as they all serve as a key we use to identify this context.
+CoroutineContext.Key interface, which serves as a key we use to identify this context2.

 mapOf.
 Similarly, library designers specify top-level functions that are used to create objects.
 Top-level factory functions are used widely.
 For example, in Android, we have the tradition of defining a function to create an

 Intent to start an Activity.
 In Kotlin, the